 4. Don’t Run Your Dishwasher Half Full

 It’s important to become more aware of the water you are using.
-When washing dishes, fill the sink with water as opposed to running water the whole time you are washing.
+When washing dishes, fill the sink with water instead of running water the whole time you are washing.

-Another option you have is researching and purchasing an energy-efficient dishwasher that will reduce the impact of larger households.
+Another option you have is researching and purchasing an energy-efficient dishwasher that will reduce the impact on larger households.

 Surprisingly, these utility costs make up almost half of your entire utility bill.
 This means you could save big.
-Maybe put it toward that next vacation instead?
-Or that new phone or laptop you’ve been eyeing?
+Consider all the things you could be spending that money on instead!

 7. Save on Water Heating

-If you do need that hot shower, try going for a minute less - every little bit counts!
-Shaving off just one minute of your shower time every day can actually save you about $15 annually.
+If you need that hot shower, try going for a minute less – every little bit counts!

 8. Upgrade Your Windows